uccser/cs-field-guide/csfieldguide/chapters/content/en/artificial-intelligence/sections/whats-the-big-picture.md

 In the field of AI, an agent is generally considered to be intelligent if it:

 - mimics elements of human intelligence, such as problem solving and learning, or
-- can interpret external data, and take actions which then move it towards a particular goal.
+- can interpret external data, and take actions which then move it towards a particular goal, or
+- has the ability to learn from data, and then make predictions and decisions.

 <!-- Need a picture or something to break stuff up here -->  <!-- Add dropdown about agents? -->